 3. What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time?
 (350 words)

-Volleyball.
 Beginning in my freshman year at highschool, I played volleyball.
 Freshman year was pretty much the first time I had ever played volleyball and to my surprise, I managed to make the cut for the varsity team.
-Although I made it into the varsity volleyball team, I was inexperienced and was unacquainted with the techniques and the game of volleyball.
+Even so, I was inexperienced and unacquainted with the techniques and the game of volleyball.
 For these reasons, I felt insecure and intimidated by my peers.

 At first, I was not selected as a starter, but a substitute.
-Determined to make it become a starter and improve my skill level to where I could make significant contributions to the team, I worked day and night on building my strength and my skills.
-During practice and after practice, I worked hard and diligently, paying close attention to ways I could improve. :I I practiceding moving from home base to a hit-receive position and figured out ways to better control the ball.
+Determined to make it as a starter and improve my skill level to make significant contributions to the team, I worked day and night on building my strength and my skills.
+During practice and after practice, I worked hard and diligently, paying close attention to ways I could improve.
+I practiced moving from home base to a hit-receive position and figured out ways to better control the ball.
 In my own time, I would practice bumping, setting, and spiking drills by myself against the wall until I was capable of controlling the ball no matter which direction, how strong, or how fast it was coming.

 All my efforts paid off when I was able to get off the bench and become a starter and a team member that was able to contribute to the team.
-Though I suffered from an ankle injury for much of my senior volleyball season, I was still able to push through and practice things that didn’t require too much from my ankle, such as bumping drills and setting drills.
+However, in my senior volleyball season, I suffered from an ankle injury.
+I was still able to push through and practice things that didn’t require too much from my ankle, such as bumping drills and setting drills.
 My efforts paid off as I was able to become a reliable member especially when things get difficult.
 When things got tough and I was not currently playing, I have heard my teammates personally ask the coach to put me back in to help my teammates with receiving.
 During matches, my coaches always compliment me and remind me how much they trust me in the back row before I go on to the court to play.
 My efforts enable me to become a starter despite my injury and become one of the coach’s most trusted back row players.

 6. Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.
 (350 words)

 Art, the answer I would give to every question about my favorite subject.
 My first introduction to art was through my grandfather.
 Together, we drew and painted people, architecture, and the environment surrounding us, subjects all of which can still be seen in my own art today.
-Though my interest in art sparked way back as a child walking through halls of century-old pieces to modern contemporary pieces, my passion to study and practice this further in university began when I participated in internships and summer camps.
+Though my interest in art sparked way back as a child, walking through halls of century-old pieces to modern contemporary pieces, my passion to study and practice this further in university began when I participated in internships and summer camps.

 My journey started when I worked at SKITCHEN, a local cast iron cookware company, as a product design intern.
-It was my first experience working and I truly enjoyed every part of the process.
+It was my first experience working, and I truly enjoyed every part of the process.
 From this internship, I learned how to develop a product concept based on the customer research and manufacturing limitations.
 At this point in time, I thought I wanted to become a product designer.